michaeljcamara/VanGo/README.md

 2.  *__Start Date and End Date__*

 	The previous form only permitted the student to enter their desired start date.
-We expanded this by requiring the student to enter their end date as well.
+This was expanded by requiring the student to enter their desired end date as well.
 This allows VanGo to create dynamic, weekly schedules, instead of broad semester schedules.
-Each week can now reflect new students beginning the shuttle service and existing students leaving the service.
+Each week can now reflect new students beginning the shuttle service and existing students leaving the service at any time.
 This should further allow drivers to be confident that the schedule for a given week is accurate, as it should no longer include students who have not specifically requested the shuttle for that particular week.

 3.  *__15 Minute Time Intervals__*